Home My Account

 If you experience any of these side effects while taking Ibuprofen Tablets, talk to your healthcare professional.
 In rare cases, Ibuprofen can cause serious side effects such as liver failure, severe allergic reactions, or heart problems.
 If you experience any severe side effects or symptoms, seek immediate medical attention.

-Ibuprofen Tablet Interaction with other drugs
+Ibuprofen Tablet Interaction With Other Drugs

 Ibuprofen Tablet (Advil) can interact with other drugs, which can affect how they work or increase the risk of side effects.
 Some examples of drugs that may interact with Ibuprofen include: